VitorHugo86/Cleaners/Python_Cleaner/README.md

 # Python Cleaner

-This is a Python script designed to clean temporary files, Google Chrome cache, and Mozilla Firefox cookies on Windows.
+This is a example of Python script designed to clean temporary files, Google Chrome cache, and Mozilla Firefox cookies on Windows.

 ## Installing Dependencies